 In both scenarios, the least-cost expansion approach is applied to determine the optimal portfolio of generating technologies to deliver net zero by 2050 as shown in Figure 1.
 However, only the Renewable Ambition scenario will achieve 2030 Renewable Energy Directive (RED) based targets for renewable capacity as outlined in the NECP.
-In the Business As Usual scenario, the 2030 RED targets for wind and solar additions in Italy are assumed to be missed, while an earlier introduction and a higher utilisation of Carbon Capture and Storage (CCS) technology combined with additional Hydrogen-capable gas plants can keep Italy on the 2050 net zero trajectory.
+In the Business As Usual scenario, the 2030 RED targets for wind and solar additions in Italy are assumed to be missed, while an earlier introduction and a higher utilisation of Carbon Capture and Storage (CCS) technology can keep Italy on the 2050 net zero trajectory.

-Our analysis demonstrates that Italy can achieve its net zero goals through a successful transition to renewable energy by significantly accelerating renewables deployment - with total solar and wind capacity reaching 100 GW by 2030 (i.e. more than a two-fold growth from the 2024 level), investing in flexible thermal resource (CCS and Hydrogen capability), and through timely reinforcements to the transmission grid.
+Our analysis demonstrates that Italy can achieve its net zero goals through a successful transition to renewable energy by significantly accelerating renewables deployment - with total solar and wind capacity reaching 90 GW by 2030 (i.e. more than a two-fold growth from the 2024 level), investing in flexible thermal resource (e.g. CCS), and through timely reinforcements to the transmission grid.
 Key insights from our analysis are:

-Maintaining system reliability will need a high level of flexibility resource in the system: In order to maintain system reliability at current levels with a significantly larger penetration of renewables (solar and wind), a significant volume of flexibility resource will be required in the system.
-We quantified that by 2050, at least 40 GW of battery energy storage system (BESS) capacity will be needed alongside existing 29 GW hydropower capacity, 16-18 GW of CCGTs with carbon capture and sequestration (CCS) and 8 GW of nuclear (potentially Small Modular Reactors or "SMRs").
-Our analysis also specifies that around 4 GW of Hydrogen-capable units would be cost effective in compensating relatively constrained renewable growth (Business as Usual scenario).
+Flexible resources are imperative: In order to maintain system reliability at current levels with a significantly larger penetration of renewables (solar and wind), a significant volume of flexible resources will be required in the system.
+We quantified that by 2050, at least 40 GW of battery energy storage system (BESS) capacity will be needed alongside existing 29 GW hydropower capacity, 13-17 GW of Combined Cycle Gas Turbines (CCGTs) with CCS and 8 GW of nuclear (potentially Small Modular Reactors or "SMRs").